 The OnePlanet Research Center is located at campuses in Wageningen and Nijmegen, providing a forum for researchers, companies and students in the field of food and food production, environment and health.

-The (free of charge) parking lots are located in front of the building.
+The (free of charge) parking lots are located around the building.

 6525 EC Nijmegen